📣Join us at Gartner Digital Workplace Summit on 10-11 June 2024 London,UK

 Employee comms platforms with ‘alumni’ channels built in can be a great idea here providing anonymous access (or through restricted access with personal emails) to keep former employees in the loop and updated and informed about what is going on in the company.

 All the key moments described above can be effectively addressed through existing employee comms and digital workplace solutions.
-If you would like to learn more about how this would support your organization and its employee experience, please contact me at christoffer.soltau@livetilesglobal.com and I would be delighted to help.
+If you would like to learn more about how you can improve employee experience in a hybrid work environment, please contact me at christoffer.soltau@livetilesglobal.com, and I would be delighted to help.

 Related Content